 Beyond her job at Pinterest, Tracy also manages a project called “Where are the numbers?”, which demands large technology companies to release accurate hiring statistics in regards to gender, in order to ensure the playing field is fair.
 While Tracy doesn’t have a background as involved in technology as the two women below, her path is important due to the fact she is still quite young (26) and already a senior engineer and a very large and successful company.

-Their main focus is centered around basic regions of business topics such as cloud, social, and analytic.
-It is recorded that these areas of business have the potential to bring in a trillion dollars of profit by 2015, which makes it clear that IBM believes that Carteris the right person for the position if they’re comfortable with placing her in a role responsible for that much of their potential revenue.
+Their main focus is centered around basic regions of business topics such as cloud, social, and analytics.
+It is recorded that these areas of business have the potential to bring in a trillion dollars of profit by 2015, which makes it clear that IBM believes that Carter is the right person for the position if they’re comfortable with placing her in a role responsible for that much of their potential revenue.

 Carter helped establish the WITI (Women in Technology International) Global Executive Network (GEN) program for women executives.
 Carter is also a member of the American Management Association (AMA), WITI Executive Advisory Council, the Global Advisory Board of the World Brand Congress, and the Chief Marketing Officer (CMO) Inner Circle.

 Sheryl Sandberg is the Chief Operating Officer of Facebook.
 Sheryl Sandberg was named on the Forbes of most powerful women as well as on Time’s 100 Most Influential People list.

 She was once the chief of staff for the U.S. Secretary of the Treasury but later worked at Google as Vice President of Global Online Sales and Operations.

 Her experience in government was displayed in the 2019 court probe of Facebook’s role in the election meddling scandal.
 She authored a bestselling book called “Lean In: Women, Work, and the Will to Lead.”
 The book explores many themes in the professional world such as sexism, feminism, and gender inequality.